Dalbello: Recording career

 In her early teens Dalbello was featured on a record by St. Margaret Mary Church Singers, where she performed two covers of songs: "Blowin' in the Wind" and "Amazing Grace".

 At the age of 14, Dalbello made her 1974 recording debut with a 4-song EP that was recorded for CBC Radio, Canada's national broadcaster.
 The record was produced by Jack Budgell.
 The EP featured four songs written and composed by Dalbello: "Mourning In The Morning", "The Old Man", "Come Sun Days" and "Human".

 In 1975 Dalbello was featured on a Christmas compilation by CBC Radio, in which she performs the traditional Christmas carols "Deck The Halls" and "O Come All Ye Faithful" and a medley together with Dianne Brooks and Roy Kenner.
 These records were not commercially available, and airplay was legally restricted to the CBC only.

 Signing with MCA Records out of L.A. when she was 17, Dalbello's self-titled debut album in 1977 was produced by David Foster and featured the then-unknown Toto members Mike Porcaro, Jeff Porcaro, Steve Lukather, David Paich and David Hungate.
 She also collaborated with Jay Graydon, who is featured on guitar.
 The album won a 1978 Juno Award for Most Promising Female Vocalist of the Year.
 Despite her win, however, MCA dropped her from the label because the album's production had been too expensive.
 During these sessions Dal Bello recorded a song for Jay Graydon called "You're My Day".
 Written by Graydon and Harry Garfield, the song is not featured on the album.
 The song was later released on a 2006 compilation album by Graydon, titled "Past To Present - The 70s".
 Mike Porcaro played bass on her next album Pretty Girls released independently via Talisman Records.
 Pretty Girls received her second Juno nomination in 1979 in the category of Female Vocalist of the Year.
 The album was later reissued by Capitol Records.
 Later in 1979, Melissa Manchester covered the song "Pretty Girls"; released as a single, the track hit the US top 40.
 This marked Dal Bello's first international success as a songwriter.

-Dalbello, signed to Capitol Records, released her third album Drastic Measures in 1981.
+Dalbello, signed to Capitol Records and released her third album Drastic Measures in 1981.
 Dalbello collaborated with Bryan Adams and Tim Thorney on the album.
+In 1982, she sang the theme tune for the ABC TV film The Sins of Dorian Gray.